Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Canopée des Halles Christmas Village| ©ParisDiscoveryGuide

-The central district of Les Halles has been holding its own Christmas market for quite a few years now.
+The central district of Les Halles has had its own Christmas market for quite a few years now.
 The best thing about it is that it has managed to create a totally magical atmosphere, so it is considered one of the best in Paris to visit with the family.

 Part of its attraction is the place where it is installed, with the huts arranged around an ice rink (La Canopée) and a 20-meter high fir tree fully decorated and illuminated.
 Possibly, you have seen the place if you have taken one of the Paris tourist buses from the capital.